 New stars continue to emerge.
 Nick Willis maintained New Zealand’s middle-distance tradition with his 2006 Melbourne Commonwealth Games gold, 2008 Beijing Olympic silver and 2016 Rio Olympic bronze for the 1,500 metres.
 New Zealanders Jonathan Wyatt, Melissa Moon and Kate McIlroy have been world champions in mountain running.

 Tom Walsh and Eliza McCartney were New Zealand's emerging stars at the Rio Olympics.
 Walsh picked up a bronze in the shot put – the first Olympic field medal won by a New Zealand man – while 19-year-old McCartney won a bronze medal in the pole vault.
-Walsh was world shot put champion in 2017
+Walsh was world shot put champion in 2017 and Commonwealth Games champion in 2018.

 Despite a drop in participation, athletics remained a strong part of New Zealand sport in the 2000s, with the potential for revival.
 Children’s athletics continues to be popular, and there were impressive participation levels at the annual secondary-school competitions.
 Many of the best young athletes took up US sporting scholarships, and some used that as a springboard into international competition.
 Athletics New Zealand restructured domestic athletics, aiming to reinvigorate club athletics and generally make the sport more appealing.